openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 -   The main diagonal of the error matrix (blue cells) includes the count of the number of correct classifications.
 -   The off-diagonal elements (yellow cells) show map classification errors.
--   The user’s accuracy can be quantified by dividing the number of correctly classified plots by the sum of the plots classified as the mapped class.
+-   The user's accuracy can be quantified by dividing the number of correctly classified plots by the sum of the plots classified as the mapped class.
 For the forest class in the example above, this is 17 correctly identified points divided by 19 total forest plots.
-User’s accuracies for each class are shown in the orange cells.
-User’s accuracy is the complement of errors of commission (sites that are classified as forest in the map, but are not actually forest).
+User's accuracies for each class are shown in the orange cells.
+User's accuracy is the complement of errors of commission (sites that are classified as forest in the map, but are not actually forest).
--   The producer’s accuracy can be quantified by dividing the number of correctly classified plots by the sum of the plots classified as the mapped class in the validation reference sample.
+-   The producer's accuracy can be quantified by dividing the number of correctly classified plots by the sum of the plots classified as the mapped class in the validation reference sample.
 For the forest class in the example above, this is 17 correctly identified points divided by 20 samples that were classified as forest from the reference data.
-Producer’s accuracies for each class are shown in the pink cells.
-Producer’s accuracy is the complement of errors of omission (sites that are not classified as forest in the map that are actually forest).
+Producer's accuracies for each class are shown in the pink cells.
+Producer's accuracy is the complement of errors of omission (sites that are not classified as forest in the map that are actually forest).

 For your own data, calculate an error matrix following the above guidelines: